logicuniverse/manifesto/README.md

 In the **LogicUniverse**, logic essence is organized into **Services**—sovereign **sets of LUs** representing a functional domain.
 When a Service is projected through the Z-Axis, its manifestation is an **LUI Set**.

-- **The Multiplicity of Existence:** Whether a Service manifests as a single atomic instance or as an elastic set of multiple instances is a property defined by the Service itself.
+- **The Multiplicity of Existence:** Whether a Service manifests as a single atomic instance or an elastic set of instances is a property defined by the Service itself.
 The Z-Axis remains agnostic to this multiplicity, focusing entirely on the integrity of the logic essence being transferred.
 - **Topological Autonomy:** A Service is the sovereign unit of exchange.
 Its internal complexity and execution policies remain encapsulated, allowing it to function as a unified entity within the host's coordinate.

 **Abstract LUTs: Sovereign Fulfillment via Topology**